 - Pneumocystis and fungi have similar cyst wall ultrastructure.

 - The protein synthesis elongation factor (EF3) and thymidylate synthase of Pneumocystis are more homologous to those of ascomycetous fungi.

-P. jirovecii has a special predilection to lung tissues.
-It attaches to Type I alveolar epithelium, which allows the fungus to transition from its small trophic form to the larger cystic form.
+P. jirovecii has a special predilection for lung tissues.
+It attaches to the Type I alveolar epithelium, which allows the fungus to transition from its small trophic form to the larger cystic form.
 It causes hypertrophy of alveolar cells.
-The inflammatory response of the host causes lung injury and may also result in infiltration of macrophage; filling alveolar spaces with foamy eosinophilic material and plasma cells.
+The inflammatory response of the host causes lung injury and may also result in infiltration of macrophages; filling alveolar spaces with foamy eosinophilic material and plasma cells.
 This impairs gaseous exchange, leading to hypoxia and possibly respiratory failure.

-Molecular Diagnosis: Molecular methods have shown very high sensitivity and specificity and is regarded as the gold standard technique for the detection of P. jirovecii.
-The genome of P. jirovecii present in the sample is amplified by Polymerase Chain Reaction (PCR) and is detected after agarose-gel analysis using suitable DNA ladder.
+Molecular methods have shown very high sensitivity and specificity and are regarded as the gold standard technique for the detection of P. jirovecii.
+The genome of P. jirovecii present in the sample is amplified by Polymerase Chain Reaction (PCR) and is detected after agarose-gel analysis using a suitable DNA ladder.

 References and further readings